Religious brother: History

 In other communities, a separate labor force of "lay brothers" or conversi was cultivated in order to handle the temporal business of the abbey.
 These men were professed members of the community but were restricted to ancillary roles of manual labor.
 A rigid class system emerged from this arrangement in which the clerics (priests and seminarians) exercised complete control over the lay brothers.
 In some cases, lay brothers received little or no formal education, could neither hold office nor vote within their communities, and were forbidden from passing from the lay to the clerical state.
+Lay brothers were distinguished from choir monks or friars in that they did not pray in choir, and from clerics, in that they did not prepare for holy orders.
+This specific definition is no longer applied by the Catholic Church.